qianli10000/mtradeR/README.md

 ## Introduction

 We proposed a Joint model with Matching and Regularization (JMR) to detect OTUs predictive of hosts' disease status in matched sets.
 We also designed and implemented a simulation pipeline to generate disease outcome and temporal high-dimensional metagenomic counts in matched sets.
-A preprint is available on [BioRxiv.](https://www.biorxiv.org/content/10.1101/2022.04.19.488854v2)
+The paper is available on [BMC Genomics](https://link.springer.com/article/10.1186/s12864-022-08890-1)

 ## Installation